Community outreach specialist Samantha Owens takes to the road in order to engage at-risk teens and runaway youth

 Asked about the takeaways from this project, Owens says “You know, I was the presenter but I feel like I learned a lot,” she continued, “I learned a lot about what young people are worrying about, how kids are finding us, and how they perceive the idea of ‘being in crisis.
 Things are always changing in terms of teen norms culture, so it’s crucial we keep learning, which we are.”
 Beyond these lessons learned, Ms. Owens also made connections with over eight new schools and community organizations- connections that can be leveraged to increase our reach and impact.

-To find out more about how to get NRS to speak at your school or community group, contact Samantha Owens, Community Engagement Specialist, at sowens@1800RUNAWAY.org.
+To find out more about how to get NRS to speak at your school or community group, contact us at communications@1800RUNAWAY.org.